Since 1983, Haven House has helped more than a thousand mothers, fathers and children leave homelessness behind.

 This April, Shelly and her kids celebrated one year in their new home.
 Shelly was impressed with all of the help that Haven House provided her family after they left shelter as well.
 They were invited back to Haven House for special events and her children really liked that.
 When Shelly’s extended family members saw how hard Shelly worked to get her family through this stressful situation and back into housing, and all the support she received from Haven House, they too became more supportive of her.
 Shelly has been an active participant in the Partners in Progress program and successfully maintained her housing for a year.
 We are so proud of Shelly!

-Privacy Notice: All photos are of actual former clients of Haven House
+All photos and videos are of actual former clients of Haven House.
+Some names have been changed.